 Make sure to leave some room in your bear canister for the other “smellables” that you need to pack away at night, including your toothpaste, scented lotions, etc. Basically, if it goes in your mouth or on your skin, it needs to go in your bear canister.

 When packing your food, there’s no need to pack your first day’s food in the bear canister, because you’ll eat it before it needs to be stored away.
 Store it in a smell-proof plastic bag in your backpack, so it doesn’t make your gear smell.
-People often overlook that first day, but carrying it separately can really extend your range.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+People often overlook that first day, but carrying it separately can really extend your range.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.